ghzmhrm/devcamp-backend-2023/README.md

 # Devcamp 2023

-This repository contains a simple implementation of a containerized application written in Golang
+This repository contains a simple implementation of a containerized application written in Golang using docker-compose